domluther/BooleanAlgebraPractice/README.md

 - Name that gate buttons
 - More intermediate columns in truth table mode eg Q = (A AND (NOT B)) OR C only makes NOT B - I think it's just first level.
 May cause issues for level 4 truth tables
 - What do I want when people get questions wrong?
 Can they try again?
 Truth Table hiding feedback issues due to resetUIState
+- Circuit generator turned Q = (B or C) OR A  into a straight line cos lower case or.
+Make it so it's capitalised?

 Modes
 - Pick that logic gate - multiple choice questions.
 Shows expression and multiple logic gates to pick which one it is